vmuijrers/EmpoweringCreativeThinkingThroughProgramming/labs/lab_07.md

 Also give the Square class the method "def display", this is where you draw the square to the screen.
 If you created your class in a separate file, use "from <fileName> import Square" in your main sketch, to access the Square class.
 Make sure you create one instance of the Square class in your main sketch file by calling "Square(xPos,yPos,width,height, col)"
-Hint: you can create a color as follows: color(<value>,<value>,<value>) in order red, green, blue with values between 0 and 255.
+Hint: you can create a color as follows: color(value,value,value) in order red, green, blue with values between 0 and 255.

 #7_2: Random Squares!

 Now create a list of 200 squares with different x and y positions and widths and heights and colors (you may need a for-loop to do this).
-Hint: to get different values for every square you can use the random(0, <maxRange>) function to get a random value between 0 and maxRange.
+Hint: to get different values for every square you can use the random(0, maxRange) function to get a random value between 0 and maxRange.

 #Bonus: 7_3: Marching Squares!